Grants: Frequently Asked Questions

 We fund multi-disciplinary teams, and we have found that it is generally helpful for at least one member of the team to have legal qualifications.
 Our purpose is to make a difference to the lives of New Zealanders through the law.
 As we fund legal research, legal education and legal scholarship, a team will generally be better placed to engage in this if it includes at least one legally qualified member.

-Do you accept proposals outside your focus areas of family law and the criminal justice system?
+Do you accept proposals outside your focus areas of family law, the criminal justice system and access to civil justice?

 We will consider ideas outside our strategic focus areas, depending on their alignment with our guiding principles, eligibility, vision, and mission.
 It will also depend on funding priorities and the number of requests and grants relative to our available pool of funding.
 If you have an idea outside our strategic focus areas and it fits with our guiding principles and eligibility, you can submit an unsolicited idea for consideration.
 See our information on applying for funding.